Traktormaster/wait-for2/README.md

 Alternate implementation of `asyncio.wait_for()`.
 It handles several edge cases like simultaneous cancellation of wait and completion of future differently and consistently across Python versions 3.7+.

+## Updates

+This library may become unnecessary for Python 3.12+, see https://github.com/python/cpython/pull/28149#issuecomment-1560278644

+A few more behaviour variances have been introduced that are not reflected in the details below.
+For example Python 3.9.10 changes the behaviour of simultaneous timeout and completion compared to previous 3.9 releases.
+PyPy 3 used to mirror the 3.7 behaviour, but the current release have changed the behaviour at some unspecified release to 3.9.10+.

 ## Details
 The tests in the repository are set up with TOX to cover and assert the following behaviours of `wait_for` and the alternate implementation for each Python version.